datawire/ambassador-docs/docs/emissary/pre-release/howtos/istio.md

 ```

 <Alert severity="warning">
-  The following example uses the istio-injection label to arrange auto-injection in the $productNamespace$.
-It is <b>critical</b> that you apply the the label to all Namespaces in which you install services.
+  The following example uses the `istio-injection` label to arrange for auto-injection in the
+  `$productNamespace$` Namespace below.
+You can manage sidecar injection by hand if you wish; what
+  is <b>critical</b> is that every service that participates in the Istio mesh have the Istio
+  sidecar.
 </Alert>

-## Install $productName$ with Istio Integration
+## <a name="install-edge"></a> Install $productName$ with Istio Integration

 Properly integrating $productName$ with Istio provides support for: